wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 1. A user is already signed in to a web application, whose authentication mechanism is independent of Azure AD.

-2. The web application requires an authorization code to acquire an access token, so it issues a request through the browser to Azure AD’s authorization endpoint, providing the client ID and redirect URI for the web application after successful authentication.
+2. The web application requires an authorization code to acquire an access token, so it issues a request through the browser to Azure AD's authorization endpoint, providing the client ID and redirect URI for the web application after successful authentication.
 The user signs in to Azure AD.

 3. If the user of the web application has not yet consented to allowing the web application to call the web API on its behalf, the user will need to consent.
 The application will display the permissions it requires, and if any of these are administrator-level permissions, a normal user in the directory will not be able to consent.
 This consent process only applies to multi-tenant applications, not single tenant applications, as the application will already have the necessary permissions.